LingDong-/ci-ren/README.md

 ## Overview
-Ci-Ren is a python program for automatically generating Ci, a form of Classical Chinese Poetry.
+Ci-Ren is a python program for automatically generating Ci, a form of Classical Chinese Poetry.<br>
 Using the Markov chain algorithm, the program learns its wording from a database of poems by Song dynasty poets.
-It then generates a poem conforming to the tonal rules of Ci using Backtracking algorithm.
+It then generates a poem conforming to the tonal rules of Ci using Backtracking algorithm.<br>
-The goal of this project is to eventually replace poets in their role to write beautiful and expressive poetry.
+The goal of this project is to eventually replace poets in their role to write beautiful and expressive poetry.<br>

 ## Dependencies